stackhpc/ansible-slurm-appliance/docs/production.md

   instances) it may be necessary to configure or proxy `chronyd` via an environment hook.

-- The cookiecutter provided tofu configurations define resources for home and state volumes.
+- The cookiecutter provided OpenTofu configurations define resources for home and state volumes.
 The former may not be required if the cluster's `/home` is provided from an external filesystem (or Manila).
-In any case, in at least the production environment, and probably also in the staging environment, the volumes should be manually created and the resources changed to data resources.
+In any case, in at least the production environment, and probably also in the staging environment, the volumes should be manually created and the resources changed to [data resources](https://opentofu.org/docs/language/data-sources/).
 This ensures that even if the cluster is deleted via tofu, the volumes will persist.

   For a development environment, having volumes under tofu control via volume